FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-python-flask.md

 This configures FusionAuth for your {{page.technology}} application.

-When you’re done, you can log in to your instance and examine the new application configuration, the script created for you.
+When you’re done, you can log in to your instance and examine the new application configuration that the script created for you.

 ## Create Your {{page.technology}} Application